 Burdock, Lessor Burdock, Little Burdock, Common Burdock, Louse-Bur, Button-Bur, Cuckoo-Button, Wild Rhubarb

-Arctium minus (Hill) Bernh. is the correct and accepted scientific name for Burdock.
+Arctium minus (Hill) Bernh. is the accepted scientific name for Burdock.
 It was named and described as such by Johann Jakob Bernhardi in Systematisches Verzeichnis der Pflanzen in 1800.
 It was first named and described as Lappa minor by John Hill in Vegetable System in 1762.

 The genus, Arctium L., was named and described as such by Carl von Linnaeus in the second volume of the first edition of Species Plantarum in 1753.

 The distribution map for Arctium minus above is from Plants of the World Online.
 Areas in green are where the species is native and purple is where it has been introduced.
 The map on the USDA Plants Database for North America is similar and also includes Louisiana.
 The species may be more widespread than the maps show.

 There is an abundance of Arctium minus (Burdock) here on the farm in a few areas south of the pond where they are partially shaded by the Chinese Elm and Mulberry trees.
 When I was a kid I always thought it was some kind of wild rhubarb.
 Well, I guess I was partly right since Wild Rhubarb is one of its common names.
 Other names include Lessor Burdock, Little Burdock, Common Burdock, Louse-Bur, Button-Bur, Cuckoo-Button.
 Arctium minus is sometimes confused with rhubarb, which is Rheum rhabarbarum.